Dee68/milestone_project2/README.md

 The following functioned as intended:
 * Questions and corresponding answers generated correctly in their boxes
 * The timer works as expected in both levels of the quiz.
-* The colours change to the colour corresponding to the correct/incorrect answer selected by the user.
+* The colours and font awesome icons change to the colour and icon  corresponding to the correct/incorrect answer selected by the user.

 The following links were tested and functioned as expected:

-* The to to quiz button on the home page links to the quiz page
+* The go to quiz button on the home page links to the quiz page
 * The quit quiz  button on the feedback page exits the quiz and returns the user to the home page
 * The start again button on the modalfeedback page returns the user to the start of the quiz.
-* The exit button on the quiz rules modal returns the user to the home page.
+* The exit button on the quiz rules modal also returns the user to the home page.

 The following were also tested and function correctly:

-* The correct user final score displays
+* The users final score displays correctly.
 * The final message displays the correct message corresponding to the final score.